Skip Nav Destination

 Published: 01 August 1996

-... inhaled nitric oxide influences platelet function in vivo in healthy subjects.
+... if inhaled nitric oxide influences platelet function in vivo in healthy subjects.
 2. Platelet aggregability (filtragometry ex vivo , which reflects aggregability in vivo ), bleeding time and platelet secretion products and cGMP in plasma were studied during inhalation of two different doses of nitric oxide...

 Articles